 Local Health Reports

-Harford County 2015 Community Health Needs Assessment– This document, which is updated every three years, is an overview of our community health needs.
-It is a cooperative data project between the Harford County Health Department and Upper Chesapeake Health.
-Required by the Affordable Care Act to help communities prioritize the most pressing health needs, this document is used county wide to focus energies and resources towards our most pressing health concerns.
+Harford County 2018 Community Health Needs Assessment– This document, which is updated every three years, is an overview of our community health needs.
+It is a cooperative data project between the Harford County Health Department, Upper Chesapeake Health, and Healthy Harford to help prioritize our most pressing health needs.
+This document is used county wide to focus energies and resources towards addressing these areas of concern.

 Obesity Resolution As obesity rose to become a major health concern, Harford County County Council adopted a resolution to address this pressing public health issue.
-The legal resolution was sponsored by then Councilwoman MaryAnn Lisanti and adopted by whole Council On October 18,2011.
+The legal resolution was sponsored by then Councilwoman, now Delegate MaryAnn Lisanti, and adopted by whole Council On October 18,2011.
 This resolution recognizes obesity as a health epidemic in our community, and institutes an Obesity Task Force to “review and make recommendations concerning the programs and policies for creating a healthier Harford County….”
 The Obesity Task Force was tasked with producing a report to the Council within one year’s time.

 Obesity Task Force Final Report The Obesity Task Force presented its Final report to County Council on October 2, 2012 as to its recommendations on how to improve the health of the Harford County community.
 Much of the work leading up to this report was done in three workgroups; Built Environment, Access to Healthy Foods, and Community Engagement.
 Details regarding their work can be found under the Obesity Task Force heading on the menu bar.
 The Obesity Task for was disbanded having completed its work.
 The Workgroups continue however under the Local Health Improvement Plan; see below